NanoComp/meep/doc/docs/FAQ.md

 The [ContinuousSource](Python_User_Interface.md#continuoussource) does not produce an exact single-frequency response $\exp(-i\omega t)$ due to its [finite turn-on time](https://github.com/NanoComp/meep/blob/master/src/sources.cpp#L104-L122) which is described by a hyperbolic-tangent function.
 In the asymptotic limit, the resulting fields are the single-frequency response; it's just that if you Fourier transform the response over the *entire* simulation you will see a finite bandwidth due to the turn-on.

 If the `width` is 0 (the default) then the source turns on sharply which creates high-frequency transient effects.
 Otherwise, the source turns on with a shape of (1 + tanh(t/`width` - `slowness`))/2.
 That is, the `width` parameter controls the width of the turn-on.
 The `slowness` parameter controls how far into the exponential tail of the tanh function the source turns on.
-The default `slowness` of 3.0 means that the source turns on at (1 + tanh(-3))/2 = 0.00247 of its maximum amplitude.
+The default `slowness` of 3.0 means that the source turns on at $(1 + \tanh(-3))/2 = 0.00247$ of its maximum amplitude.
 A larger value for `slowness` means that the source turns on even more gradually at the beginning (i.e., farther in the exponential tail).
 The effect of varying the two parameters `width` and `slowness` independently in the turn-on function is shown below.

 <center>
 ![](images/cwsrc_turnon.png)
 </center>

-Note: even if you have a continuous wave (CW) source at a frequency ω, the time dependence of the electric field after transients have died away won't necessarily be cos(ωt), because in general there is a phase difference between the current and the resulting fields.
-In general for a CW source you will eventually get fields proportional to cos(ωt-φ) for some phase φ which depends on the field component, the source position, and the surrounding geometry.
+Note: even if you have a continuous wave (CW) source at a frequency $\omega$, the time dependence of the electric field after transients have died away won't necessarily be $cos(\omega t)$, because in general there is a phase difference between the current and the resulting fields.
+In general for a CW source you will eventually get fields proportional to $cos(\omega t-\phi)$ for some phase $\phi$ which depends on the field component, the source position, and the surrounding geometry.

 ### Why does the amplitude of a point dipole source increase with resolution?